Crash Magazine: History and profile

 Jean-Francois Bizot, the founder of Actuel has mentioned that the creation of this publication revolutionized the landscape of French press.

 Crash arrived on the French market in 1998 characterized with an element of the unexpected, filled with a deliberate desire to change things: characterized by a minimalist layout and design, it is constituted by challenging avant-garde visuals seeking to emphasize the beauty of things with innovative ideas.
 Crash worked in close relation with artists such as Air, Daft Punk, Abel Ferrara, Larry Clark, Jared Leto, Michel Gondry during the emergence of the "French Touch".
 Since 2000, however, they have shifted their focus towards the "New Generation" such as Sofia Coppola, Phoenix and Super Discount.

 Crash quickly started to gain the attention of high-end luxury brands such as Chanel and Christian Dior, who looked to revamp their image and attract a younger public, something Crash was able to provide.

-Crash Magazine has been considered a platform for rising talent and new artists and its team is internationally recognized.
-This publication focuses on fashion and cinema among other things, fashion representing a cultural phenomenon of society and everything that is driven by it in our time.
+Crash Magazine has been considered a platform for rising talent and new artists.
+This publication focuses on fashion and cinema, espousing the view that fashion represents a cultural phenomenon of society and the social movements that are driven by it in modern times.
 Crash has been recognized as the only French publication that dares to mix high-end fashion with urban culture, representing the image of a new generation of consumers that has recently emerged.

 Crash enjoys a circulation of 80,000, also publishing an English version sold internationally.
 The average reader (20–45 years old) sees Crash as a reference point that explores the fresh and upcoming trends, styles, culture and lifestyle.